-The SHA-2 library provides the calculation of a hash value of freely chosen data input in the CPU.
-The SHA-2 library is delivered as object code and is in this way available for the user software.
+The SHA-library provides the calculation of a hash value of freely chosen data input in the CPU.
+The SHA-library is delivered as object code and is in this way available for the user software.
+This secure hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.

-The toolbox library does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor
+The toolbox library does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor: Addition, subtraction, division, multiplication, comparison, reduction, modular addition, modular subtraction, modular multiplication, modular inversion and modular exponentiation.
+No security relevant policy, mechanism or function is supported.
+The toolbox library is deemed for software developers as support for simplified implementation of long integer and modular arithmetic operations.

 The Base Library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.
 The base library does not provide any security functionality, implements no security mechanism, and does not provide additional specific security functionality.
-For more details please refer to Security Target [6] and Security Target Lite [8], chapter 2.2.2.

-The cryptographic libraries RSA, EC and SHA-2 are delivery options.
-Therefore the TOE may come with free combinations of or without these libraries.
-In the case of coming without one or any combination of these libraries the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.

-For more details please refer to the chapter 8.
+The cryptographic libraries RSA, EC, SHA-2 and the Toolbox library are delivery options.
+If one of the libraries RSA, EC and Toolbox or combination hereof are delivered, the Base Library is automatically part of it.
+The TOE may come with free combinations of or even without these libraries.
+In the case of coming without one or any combination of the cryptographic libraries RSA, EC and SHA-2, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.
+The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.
+For more details please refer to [6], chapter 2.2.2.